xaviorlewis/point-theme/index.md

 ## 📍 What I’m doing now*

-- Taking 7.012, 8.01, 11.401, and CMS.618 at MIT
+- Taking COMP1805, COMP1405, MATH1007, CGSC1001, and PHIL2001 at Carleton
-- Building Science and Us
-- Developing a website, helping teachers, and [speaking](https://hubweek.org) [at events](https://bostonbookfest.org/festival/presenters/) for the national We Are America project
-- Organizing [xFair](https://xfair.io), dancing on [Asian Dance Team](https://adt.it.eddu), and writing for [Chroma](https://mitchroma.ink) and Science Policy Review
+- Hacking away at Spotiset
+- Reading The Count of Monte Cristo
+- Deadlifting

-Last updated November 21, 2019
+Last updated December 2nd, 2019

-\* The concept of a “[now page](https://nownownow.com/about” is from Derek Sivers

 ## 📠 Fun facts

+- This is the first website I have made
-- I use em dashes liberally
+- I own a guitar
-- My favorite foods are avocado and ravioli (ideally not together)
-- I can do single-leg/pistol squats but am *very* far from being able to do single-arm push ups
-- I use [Missive](https://missiveapp.com/) as my email client, Visual Studio Code as my primary text editor (but tumblr.com/customize will always have a special place in my heart), Google Calendar as my calendar, and scrap paper / vim + .txt files for todo lists
+- I spend most of my time on Spotify
+- I don't know what else to put here